Fan (person): Celebrity reaction

 Celebrities have positively reacted to their "stan" followings.
 Notably, English singer-songwriter Jessie J had this to say about her stans, "They support me and buy my albums and singles, and they stand outside hotels, and they come to shows, and they get tattoos of my lyrics and they cut their hair like me.
 You have to love your fans.
 That's why I call them my Heartbeats, because without them I wouldn't be here".
-In 2012, after Jessie J broke her own leg, a stan broke her own leg to emulate the injury.
+In 2012, after Jessie J broke her leg, a stan broke her own leg to emulate the injury.
 The fan tracked down Jessie J's personal address and sent her a photograph of the self-inflicted injury.
 The singer was horrified and decided to increase her security.

 Singer-songwriter Lorde has a different opinion on the matter of giving her followers a nickname.
 She discouraged it by saying "I find it grating to lump everyone into a really awkward, pun-centric name" and affirmed she will never name her fanbase.